Ambush predator

-Ambush predators or sit-and-wait predators are carnivorous animals that capture their prey via stealth, luring or by (typically instinctive) strategies utilizing an element of surprise.
+Ambush predators, or sit-and-wait predators, are carnivorous animals that capture their prey via stealth, luring or (typically instinctive) strategies utilizing an element of surprise.
 Unlike pursuit predators, who chase to capture prey using sheer speed or endurance, ambush predators avoid fatigue by staying in concealment, waiting patiently for the prey to get near, before launching a sudden overwhelming attack that quickly incapacitates and captures the prey.

 The ambush is often opportunistic, and may be set by hiding in a burrow, by camouflage, by aggressive mimicry, or by the use of a trap (e.g. a web).
 The predator then uses a combination of senses to detect and assess the prey, and to time the strike.
 Nocturnal ambush predators such as cats and snakes have vertical slit pupils helping them to judge the distance to prey in dim light.
 Different ambush predators use a variety of means to capture their prey, from the long sticky tongues of chameleons to the expanding mouths of frogfishes.

 Ambush predation is widely distributed in the animal kingdom, spanning some members of numerous groups such as the starfish, cephalopods, crustaceans, spiders, insects such as mantises, and vertebrates such as many types of snake, fish, and cats.